PeerHerholz/NU_T32_CBMG/initiative/setup.md

 ### Discord

 Go to https://discord.com/ and download and install Discord.
 Please note, that you can also use Discord through your browser if you don't want to download it.
-You will be invited to the course channel via e-mail.
+You will be invited to the channel via e-mail.

 ### Modern web browser